sgminer-dev/sgminer/README.md

 For more advanced usage , run `cgminer --help`.

-See GPU-README for more information regarding GPU mining and SCRYPT-README for more information regarding litecoin mining.
+See `doc/GPU` for more information regarding GPU mining and `doc/SCRYPT` for more information regarding Scrypt mining.

 ## Runtime usage